-1.3.1.
+- 1.3.1.
 Membership for working groups is held at a 12 person maximum.
 At least 50 percent (%) of the Group's membership must be agents of the USC at all points throughout the Working Group's term.
-Otherwise, membership must be open to all Western undergraduate students-at-large.

-1.3.2.
-The individual(s) applying to chair a Working Group must be USC voting-member(s).
+Otherwise, membership must be open to all Western undergraduate students-at-large. - 1.3.2.
+All members of the Working Group, students-at-large members included, shall have equal voting rights in all matters within the Working Group. - 1.3.3.
+The individual(s) applying to chair a Working Group must be USC votingmember(s).
 As the voting members are required to present updates and recommendations of the Working Group forward to the Council.
+Students-at-large may apply to be Vice-Chair if that position is established in the group.